 Some IRA custodians offer check-writing as a tool for account owners to use and it is well worth the time to inquire about this, especially for charitably inclined individuals who enjoy spreading donations across multiple charities.

-Instead of filling out a form or calling the account custodian every time you’d like to process a donation, check-writing gives you the ability to literally write the check yourself.
-You’ll need to make sure you have enough money available in the cash portion of your account to cover the full value of the check before writing it, but for those who track their accounts closely, this shouldn’t be a problem.
+Instead of filling out a form or calling the account custodian every time you’d like to process a donation, you can use check-writing.
+Check-writing gives you the ability to literally write the check yourself.
+You’ll need to make sure you have enough money available in the cash portion of your account.
+This is necessary to cover the full value of the check before writing it.
+For those who track their accounts closely, this shouldn’t be a problem.

 Tax reporting essentials